Jaehaks/md-utility.nvim/README.md

 ### Purpose

-It is inspired from [gaoDean/autolist.nvim](https://github.com/gaoDean/autolist.nvim) which is not managed now.
+It is inspired from [gaoDean/autolist.nvim](https://github.com/gaoDean/autolist.nvim) which is not maintained now.
 It has some bugs to I use, so reconstruct to meet what I needs

 ### Usages